 The Choice

 You will certainly be overwhelmed with choice at Rogers and Hollands – there is ample.
-Being such a large jewelry store they can offer an immensely wide product line ranging from affordable pendants and ear-rings up to the top of the range diamond rings.
-However, the weighting for choice is definitely in the favor of the lower end of the market – the generic pieces, watches, costume jewelry and items such as Christening gifts.
+Being such a large jewelry store they can offer an immensely wide product line ranging from affordable pendants and earrings up to the top of the range diamond rings.
+However, the weighting for choice is definitely in favor of the lower end of the market – the generic pieces, watches, costume jewelry, and items such as Christening gifts.
 The choice for diamonds themselves becomes narrower the more closely you look.
-However, look closely and you will find some good choices in there.

 The Returns Policy